Connor, Scheifele, Wheeler help Jets beat Red Wings 6-2 - WTOP News

 Connor gave the Jets a 1-0 lead at 6:56 of the first period as he tipped Brenden Dillon’s point shot past Hellberg’s blocker side for his 29th goal of the season.

+“That’s the best he’s skated in a while,” Bowness said. ”I think the goal certainly gave him a big boost.
+The guys were all very happy for him.
+It gave the whole bench a boost.”

-Scheifele made it 3-0 a little more than 90 seconds later as he picked up a loose puck on the left side and quickly put it in for his 39th.
+Scheifele made it 3-0 a little more than 90 seconds later as he picked up a loose puck on the left side and quickly put it in for his career-best and team-leading 39th.

 DeMelo added to the Jets’ lead at 1:20 of the second as he fired a shot from the slot past Hellberg for his fifth, and Niederreiter got his own rebound and scored on a backhander for his 23rd with 6:18 remaining in the period.